chaseruskin/legoHDL/docs/src/tutorials/first_project_gates.md

 <br>

+# 1. Creating the Block

 Let's create our first block, under the name _gates_, which will be under the library _tutorials_. _Gates_ will be a project involving various logical gates such as NOR, AND, and XOR.

 ```
 $ legohdl new tutorials.gates -open
 ```

 Our text-editor should have now opened at the block's root folder and a couple of files should be automatically added to our block.
 This is because we used the template loaded in by the default profile during [initial setup](./../getting_started/2_initial_setup.md).

+> __Note:__ The commands presented in this tutorial assume they are ran from the block's root folder.

 ## Creating a new design: NOR Gate